Name-giving for this mountain range is the village of Waidring in the Pillersee Valley, a charming holiday destination in North Tyrol.

-Since 2008 the Waidringer Steinplatte (flagstone) mountain boasts a particular highlight: the "Triassic Parc Steinplatte" provides information on primordial oceans, the Tethys, including a miniature primordial ocean of 200 sqm.
-Moreover nearby there is one of the largest platforms of Austria.
-The platform boasts the form of a fan coral with transparent floor parts, making you look down into the depth of 70 metres, as well as parts that are not transparent for those who don't seek the thrill.
+Theme paths and family parks such as the Triassic Parc Steinplatte are located in the Waidring Alps.
+The latter provides information on the Tethys Sea, including a miniature primordial ocean of 200 sqm.
+Nearby there is one of the largest viewing platforms of Austria.
+It boasts the form of a fan coral with transparent floor parts, making you look down into the depth of 70 metres.

-Peaks: The highest peaks in the single limestone alpenstocks are the Birnhorn (2,634 m) in the Leogang Mountains, the Grosses Ochsenhorn (2,511 m) in the Lofer Mountains, the Steinplatte mountain (1,869 m), the main peak of the Unterberghorn (1,773 m), the Wallerberg (1,682 m) in the Kirchbergstock mountain range, the main peak of the Fellhorn Mountains (1,765 m) and the Buchsteinwand with 1,462 m asl.
+Peaks: The highest elevations in the single limestone alpenstocks are Mt.
+Birnhorn (2,634 m a.s.l.) in the Leogang Mountains, Mt.
+Grosses Ochsenhorn (2,511 m a.s.l.) in the Lofer Mountains, Mt.
+Steinplatte (1,869 m a.s.l.) and the Buchsteinwand, a 1,462 m high panoramic mountain.

 Trails: Mt.
 Steinplatte and Mt.
 Buchensteinwand with its walkable summit cross are popular climbing and skiing areas, which can easily be reached from the Pillersee Valley and the holiday area of Kitzbühel.
 The Leogang and Lofer Mountains are less known among hikers and climbers.